TomascpMarques/dynamic-querys-go/readme.md

 _DynamicQuerysGo_ is a simple project written in go, whith the intent to simulate a GraphQL like experience, in terms of querys and mutations.
 Here a request is called an action, which represents both an mutation and an query, the main purpose of these _actions_ is to resolve actions/requests to function calls, in a quick and simple way.

+## __What I plan to add__

+1. Reduce the request/action foot-print, sent to the server.
+Make it more readable, like graph, or a docker compose file, type of readable.

+1. Add authentication middleware, in the format of JSON WebTokens.

+1. Make my own request parcer to suport objective one.

+1. Add some way of project testing.

 ## __Things to keep in mind__

 Since DynamicQuerysGo is based arround json, conssider the following: